Masale Bhat Recipe

 - Add ginger-garlic paste and cook for another minute.

-- Now add turmeric powder, Kashmiri red chili powder, goda masala, and garam masala powder, and fry for another minute.
+- Now add turmeric powder, Kashmiri red chili powder, goda masala, and garam masala powder, and cook for another minute.

-- Add the mixed vegetables to the pan and fry for 2-3 minutes.
+- Add the mixed vegetables to the pan and cook or 2-3 minutes.

 - Drain the water from the rice and add the rice to the pan along with green chilies.